merlos/broken-links/README.md

 ### Inputs
 - `url` (optional): The base URL to start scraping from.
 Default is `http://localhost:4444/`.
 - `only-errors` (optional): If set to true, only display errors.
 Default is `false`.
 - `ignore-file` (optional): Path to the ignore file.
 Default is `./check-ignore`.
 If the parameter is set and the file does not exist, the action exits with an error.
+See _Ignore File Format_ section above for more information.

 ### Outputs